 Any incident of sexual harassment or violence (online or offline) should be reported to the DSL who will follow the full guidance.
+This includes concerns around 'deep fakes' or inappropriate use of AI.
 Staff should work to foster a zero-tolerance culture.
 The guidance stresses that schools must take all forms of sexual violence and harassment seriously, explaining how it exists on a continuum and that behaviours incorrectly viewed as 'low level' are treated seriously and not allowed to perpetuate.
 The document makes specific reference to behaviours such as bra-strap flicking and the careless use of language.